 - Student Services

-There is no special application form or process for the Echols Scholars Program.
-All applicants to the College of Arts and Science's first-year class are automatically reviewed for Echols privileges, and thus the selection is highly democratic.
-All decisions regarding selection are made exclusively by the University's Office of Admission and not by the Echols Director or Faculty Advisers.
-All questions regarding the Echols selection process should be directed to the Office of Admission at (434) 982-3200.
+All applicants to the College of Arts & Sciences’ first-year class are automatically reviewed for selection to the Echols Scholars Program.
+There is no special application form required and all decisions regarding selection are made exclusively by the University's Office of Admission.
+All questions regarding the selection process for Echols Scholar status should be directed to the Office of Admission at (434) 982-3200.
 Students interested in the Echols Program should present all supporting materials they wish the Admissions Committee to review, at the time of their application.